renatofdds/aidermacs/README.md

 ### Default Model Selection

-You can customize the default AI model used by Aidermacs by setting the `aidermacs-default-model` variable:
+You can customize the default AI model used by Aidermacs.
+The model is determined in the following order of priority:

+1. The value of the Emacs variable `aidermacs-default-model` if you have set it (e.g., via `setq`).
+2. The value of the `AIDER_MODEL` environment variable, if set.
+3. A built-in default value (e.g., `"sonnet"`).

+To set it in Emacs:
 ```emacs-lisp
 (setq aidermacs-default-model "sonnet")
 ```